 PJM modified the definition of the PJM/MISO Interface effective June 1, 2014.
 The new interface definition includes ten equally weighted buses that are close to the PJM/MISO border.
-PJM's analysis of hourly flows on all of the ties between PJM and MISO showed that over 80 percent of the tie line flows were represented by the same ten ties composed of MISO and PJM monitored facilities.
+The ten buses were selected based on PJM's analysis that showed that over 80 percent of the hourly tie line flows between PJM and MISO occurred on ten ties composed of MISO and PJM monitored facilities.
 PJM selected generator buses electrically close to those ten tie lines.
 A PJM generator bus was selected for MISO monitored tie lines, and a MISO generator bus was selected for PJM monitored tie lines.